Sotik Massacre: The Massacre

-Originally not part of the White Highlands, Sotik District was a Y-shaped strip of land about 50 miles and in some places not more than three miles wide, carved out of the Native Reserve.
-Sotik was Abugusii and Maasai territory before 1800 but, under a treaty promulgated by Menya Araap Kisiara, the Maasai were pushed to Trans-Mara.
-Following the arrival of the British, the Kipsigis rallied alongside the Nandis to fight against the building of the Kenya-Uganda Railway.
-Seeing the long-drawn-out resistance of the Nandi led by Koitalel Araap Samoei, the intelligence officer Richard Meinertzhagen, vowed to break the impasse.

 Shortly after the creation of Maasai reserve and relocation of some of the ethnic Maasai as a result, the Kipsigis raided the Maasai and stole cattle, women and children.
 Attempts to negotiate the return of the Masai captives, and their cattle failed, and provoked The British East Africa Protectorate government to organise an expedition, against the Sotik.
-The punitive raid was led by Major Pope Hennessy and killed between 900 and 1,850 men, women, and children with a Maxim gun and other weapons.
+The punitive raid was led by Major Richard Pope-Hennessy and killed 1,850 men, women, and children.
 While recovering 20,000 head of cattle, along with a number of captive Masai Women and children.